Where to Stay in Thessaloniki First Time: Best Areas

 Located in northern Greece, on the Thermic Gulf of the Aegean Sea, Thessaloniki is the second largest city in the country.
 Brimming with ancient history for the history buffs, as well as stunning scenery, bars, hotels, and restaurants, Thessaloniki is a great place for tourists of all interests.

-You should stick into touristy areas such as City Center because it is the safest for tourists.
-You should also avoid the south of the railway station and the west area from the city center because they are high crime rates.
+Thessaloniki City Center is one of the safest places in Thessaloniki for tourists, offering plenty of things to do and see, and a wide range of hotels for all budget travelers.
+Also avoid the south of the railway station and the west area from the city center as they are high crime rates.

-Those who are interested in car hire will even be able to visit the legendary Mount Olympus.
+Those who are interested in car hire will even be able to visit the Mount Olympus.
 If you want the most historic experience during your stay in Thessaloniki, stay in Ladadika.
 With many of the city’s most iconic landmarks, it is the perfect choice for those wanting to soak up the history.

 That said, anyone simply hoping to experience the traditional side of the city will want to stay in Ano Poli.
 The upper town of the city, it features traditional architecture and offers you a glimpse at the more authentic way of life in the city.